Elemental-IRCd/irc/README.md

 }
 ```

-A struct to represent an event.
+Event is a struct to represent an event.

 #### func (*Event) Message

 ```go
 func (e *Event) Message() string
 ```
-Retrieve the last message from Event arguments.
-This function leaves the
+Message retrieves the last message from Event arguments.
+This function leaves
-arguments untouched and returns an empty string if there are none.
+the arguments untouched and returns an empty string if there are none.